MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 This article walks you through how to run the tool and the steps you need to do after you run it.

 > [!IMPORTANT]
-> The policies set up by the tool will satisfy the policy needs of the majority of Teams for Education customers.
-It sets up global (Org-wide default) policies that we recommend for student safety and assigns a set of custom policies for educators and staff.
+> The policies applied by the tool will satisfy the policy needs of the majority of Teams for Education customers.
+The tool sets up the Global (Org-wide default) policy of policy areas covered by the tool with values that we recommend for student safety and applies it to students.
+The tool also creates and assigns a set of custom policies for educators and staff.
 Most Teams for Education customers don't need to use other policy assignment methods after running this tool.
 Use other policy assignment methods *only* if you want to configure policies for your students and staff on your own.

 ## Teams for Education easy policy setup tool